 Superficial thrombophlebitis is an inflammatory disorder of superficial veins with coexistent venous thrombosis.
 It usually affects lower limbs, particularly the great saphenous vein (60% to 80%) or the small/short saphenous vein (10% to 20%).
 However, it can occur at other sites (10% to 20%) and may occur bilaterally (5% to 10%).
 Traditionally, this relatively common process was considered benign and self-limited.
 More recently, superficial thrombophlebitis, also called superficial venous thrombosis (SVT), has been associated with other venous thromboembolic disorders, primarily deep venous thrombosis (DVT) and pulmonary embolism (PE).
 Therefore, it involves more than a purely clinical diagnosis with supportive treatment.
 Affected patients have an increased risk for recurrence of venous thromboembolic events.
 Herein, the terms of superficial thrombophlebitis and superficial venous thrombosis will be used interchangeably.

-Hypercoagulable state, prolonged immobilization, or vessel wall trauma may increase the risk of SVT.
+A hypercoagulable state, prolonged immobilization, or vessel wall trauma may increase the risk of SVT.
 Superficial thrombophlebitis accounts for 5.4% of the adjusted population attributable risk for initial DVT or PE.
 SVT has been the presenting symptom in certain inheritable thrombophilias.
-It occurs in 11% to 15% of patients with protein C or S deficiency and approximately 40% of patients with factor V Leiden mutation according to several studies.
+According to several studies, it occurs in 11% to 15% of patients with protein C or S deficiency and approximately 40% of patients with factor V Leiden mutation.
 However, another study showed that these results were not statistically significant.

 In pregnancy, the risk of SVT is akin to that of DVT, most commonly in the postpartum period.
 Advanced age, exogenous estrogens, autoimmune or infectious diseases, obesity, recent trauma or surgery, active malignancy, history of venous thromboembolic disease, and respiratory or cardiac failure also increase the risk of SVT.
 Prior occurrences increase the risk of subsequent ones.
 As noted in 75% to 88% of cases, varicose veins are considered the most important clinically identifiable predisposing factor for SVT.